 4. Create a Strong Brand

 The success of a marketing campaign is reliant on a consistent brand.
-A consistent brand makes for a consistent image.
+A consistent effort makes for a dependable image.
 If it is blurred or confusing, people will have trouble figuring out what to expect from the brand; they’ll have trouble accepting the brand as a credible source.

-A consistent tone, goals, and presentation are important to attract the right kind of people with an offer.
+A consistent tone, goals, and presentation are essential to attracting the right kind of people with an offer.

 5. Post Consistently